Upcurve/RxCookbook/docs/_coverpage.md

 # The ReactiveX Cookbook

-> A magical documentation site generator.
+> A list of hand-curated recipes to help you get started with ReactiveX on any platform.

 * Focuses on the _why_
 * Has _real-world_ examples for using **ReactiveX**